 Birds naturally have a higher body temperature than cats or dogs so they typically fare better during the warmer months.
 However, an increase in their body temperature can cause heat exhaustion in your feathered friend.
 Make sure to keep their cages out of direct sunlight and keep fresh drinking water for them.
 If you want to give them a real treat, take a spray bottle and place it on the mist setting.
 Add some cool water and gently spray your bird.
 It will act as a nice way for them to cool down during summer.

 Smaller animals such as rabbits and ferrets typically spend most of their time in cages.
 If you can’t keep your home cool enough for these pets, consider adding water to a plastic bottle and freezing it.
 Wrap a towel around the bottle and place it in the corner of their cage.
 Your smaller pets can lie close to the bottle and stay cool as the temperatures rise.

 Brush Pets Daily

-Brushing your cats daily, especially long-haired cats, is important in this type of weather.
-Matted hair can trap in heat and hinder your cat from cooling off.
-By brushing them daily, you are helping to prevent mats and keep air flowing through to your pet.
+Brushing your cats and dogs daily, especially those with longer hair, is important in this type of weather.
+Matted hair can trap in heat and hinder your pet from cooling off.
+By brushing them daily, you are helping to prevent mats and keep air flowing freely to your pet.